-Add in the peanuts and the chicken pieces and stir once.
-Simmer for 5 minutes, until the exterior of the chicken has turned white.
+Add peanuts and chicken and stir once.
+Simmer 5 minutes, until the exterior of the chicken has turned white.
 Avoid stirring again before the chicken has turned white, or the coconut milk will take too much taste from the chicken.

 Mix in the rest of the ingredients: tamarind paste, sugar, salt, potato pieces, red onion pieces, cinnamon sticks and bay leaves.
-Stir, cover, and leave to simmer for 20 minutes, until the potato is cooked through.
+Stir and leave to simmer (covering optional) for 20 minutes, until the potato is cooked through.
 Lift the lid and stir a few times while cooking.

 After 20 minutes, check to see if the potatoes are done and then taste test and adjust seasoning if necessary.

 Top with chopped peanuts (optional) and serve as it is, or with a side of cooked Jasmine rice.

 4 servings of this recipe serves 6 if served with a side of rice.

 Coconut milk - I use full fat for the creamiest curry, but you can use low fat or switch one can for chicken stock